GeoffHayward/ArduinoTvLights/README.md

-# ArduinoTvLights
+# Arduino TV Lights
-An Arduino project that uses a non invasive current sensor (on the TV's power cord) to switch the lights under my TV on/off respective to the TV state.
+An Arduino project that uses a non invasive current sensor (on the TV's power cord) to switch lights on/off respective to a TV's state.

 Requires:
 - Arduino Uno WiFi Rev 2.